 The COVID-19 pandemic

-Unsurprisingly, the pandemic was a central talking point for this year’s event.
+Unsurprisingly, the pandemic was a central talking point for this year’s Inspire 2020 keynote and event.
 The speakers celebrated frontline workers throughout – highlighting how they continue to make daily life possible.
 Schuster, Althoff and Parker also commended the many Microsoft partners that have built solutions to help the world adapt to these trying times.

 Althoff referred to the ‘digital first responders’ behind frontline workers – those that have built rapid solutions to make continued education, remote working and accessing necessary services possible.
 He praised these people for connecting the world digitally and helping communities to move forwards.